-Curieaux is inspired by two Japanese design principles.
+Curieaux is influenced by two Japanese design principles.

-Wabi-Sabi (侘寂) is an aesthetic based on transience and imperfection.
-It’s the feeling that an object that has a tangible history, including all the damage and modification it has undergone over the years, is preferable to a perfect, brand-new object devoid of any such character.
+An aesthetic based on transience and imperfection.
+It’s the sense that an object that has a tangible history, including all the damage and modification it has undergone over the years, is preferable to a perfect, brand-new object devoid of any such character.

 The objects that make up the Curieaux collection have been collected from a wide range of sources, and joined together to form harmonious new creations.